cogentcore/core/grr/README.md

 # grr

-Grr provides easy, context-wrapped error handling in Go
+Grr provides a set of error handling helpers for Go.